ianargyle1/AgarioGame/README.md

 # AgarioGame

 ## About the Project
 This is C# .NET clone of Agario (see original [here](https://agar.io/)) created for CS3500 (Software Practice I) at the University of Utah.
 If you are unframiliar with Agario, here's a quick description: A bunch of "food" (small circles)  occupy a rectangular space.
 A bunch of players (larger circles) move through the space.
-Anytime a (somewhat) bigger circle significantly overlaps a smaller circle, the smaller circle is eaten and the size of the bigger cube goes up appropriately.
+Anytime a (somewhat) bigger circle significantly overlaps a smaller circle, the smaller circle is eaten and the size of the bigger circle goes up appropriately.
 Further, big circle can "split" in half, projecting part of themselves "forward"; this is usually done to ensnare smaller circles.
 Note: smaller circles move faster than bigger circles.
 NOTE: I did not write the server code, students are only responsible for the client side code, which I wrote in it's entirity.

 ## Installation